Learning temporal relationships between symbols with Laplace Neural Manifolds: Constructing neural timelines of the past and future

 From examination of Eqs.~\ref{eq:Mfromforget}~and~\ref{eq:MtoY}, we see that after each trial $\MXY$ is multiplied by $\learn$ when \stimone{} was presented.
 For trials on which \stimtwo{} was also presented, $(1-\learn) e^{-s \tau_o}$ is added to $\MXY$.
-Writing $h[i]$ as an indicator variable for the history of presentations of \stimtwo{} on the trial $i$ steps in the past we find
+Writing $h[i]$ as an indicator variable for the history of presentations of \stimtwo{} on the trial $i$ steps in the past we find at the conclusion of a trial that

 Note that if $P(\basetwo|\baseone)= 1$, then after an infinitely long series of trials $\sum_i h[i] \learn^i = \frac{1}{1-\learn}$ and $\MXY = e^{-s\tau_o}$ for all choices of $\learn$.
 Following similar logic, if we relax the assumption that $P(\basetwo|\baseone)=1$ and take the limit as $\learn$ goes to 1, we find that $\MXY= P(\basetwo|\baseone) e^{-s\tau_o}$.